Double barreled question: How to avoid it for a smooth flow of employee survey feedback

 To avoid double-barreled questions, it is crucial for obtaining accurate and meaningful responses in a survey.
 Here are nine tips on how to avoid writing double-barreled questions:

-Keep the format of your questions consistent throughout the survey.
-This helps respondents understand the structure and expectations of leading question, reducing the likelihood of misinterpretation.
+- Maintain consistent format: Keep the format of your questions consistent throughout the survey.
+This helps respondents understand the structure and expectations of leading questions, reducing the likelihood of misinterpretation.

 Other common survey question errors to watch out for